Adamant-im/AIPs/AIPS/aip-18.md

 - `files`: An array containing information about the attached encrypted files
 - `id`: Represents the unique file identifier in the `storage`
-- `type`: Denotes the type of the file after decryption.
+- `mimeType`: Specifies the MIME type of the file.
+Optional.
+- `extension`: Indicates the file extension.
 Optional.
 - `size`: Indicates the size of the encrypted file in bytes
 - `preview`: Image preview.
 Optional.
 - `name`: Specifies the name of a file.
 Optional.